spautz/example-template-app/docs/scripts-and-commands.md

 And now the `build` step erases the code coverage report.
 Oops.

-This isn't really a big deal -- maybe it'd cause a CI failure or a moment of frustration for a single dev -- but in fixing it you either tear down the unified `clean` command, or duplicate its pieces into both the `clean` and `build` commands, or split each clean step into its own piece (one for `build:clean`, one for `test:clean`) and have both `clean` and `build` use that.
+This isn't really a big deal -- maybe it'd cause a CI failure or a moment of frustration for somebody -- but while fixing it you either tear down the unified `clean` command, or duplicate its pieces into both the `clean` and `build` commands, or split each clean step into its own piece (one for `build:clean`, one for `test:clean`) and have both `clean` and `build` use that.
 It's easiest to just start with separate steps.

 ## Criticisms and Concerns